 This course is UKCP (HIPC) recognised, meets BACP standards, and is suitable for psychotherapists, counsellors and organisational practitioners with at least 2 years experience, wishing to be accredited to supervise others.
 Diploma track is also available.
 UKCP members who complete the supervision Diploma can go straight onto the HIPC Supervisors Directory.
 UKCP(HIPC) have said about the course:

 The course had been written, staffed and run to a very high standard indeed. [...]
 The inclusion of the assessed clinical and theoretical presentations along with the skills practice gives a clear method of assessment and that coupled with the Supervision of Supervision gives a confidence that the graduates from this course will have been trained to become competent and trustworthy practitioners.

-For further information please download our Post Graduate Certificate in Supervision: A Relational Change Process flyer.
-For further details or to book please email: email@example.com
+For further information please download our Post Graduate Certificate in Supervision: A Relational Change Process flyer and our FAQ leaflet.
+For more details please contact Lynda Osborne at firstname.lastname@example.org or to book your place please email: Mandy at email@example.com

 At Relational Change we are passionate about the need for organisations, groups and communities to develop in ways that support and sustain better outcomes and healthier futures.
 We offer a UK-based two year training certificate/diploma in Relational Organisational Gestalt, (ROG), leading to European Accreditation as a Gestalt Practitioner in Organisations.
 Please follow this link for full information concerning programme, faculty, costs and dates.